yory100/Angular-NgRx-RxJS/README.md

 This is a play around with Angular 7, NgRx and RxJS

-The store setup for Ng Rx can be used in future apps as poilerplate.
+The store setup for NgRx can be used in future apps as poilerplate.